DarshanaBandabuche13/IRAUT_Project/README.md

-# Intelligent Resource Allocation & Utilization Tracker (IRAUT)
+# Intelligent-Resource-Allocation-Engine

 ## About

-The Intelligent Resource Allocation & Utilization Tracker (IRAUT) is a Python-based application designed to address a common real-world problem in IT service companies — inefficient resource utilization.
+The Intelligent-Resource-Allocation-Engine is a Python-based application designed to address a common real-world problem in IT service companies — inefficient resource utilization.

 Instead of only storing employee data, this system analyzes employee utilization and intelligently recommends the most suitable employee for a project while preventing over-allocation.